How to Grow a Successful Vegetable Garden

 Use Dead Leaves as Mulch

 One of the best things we have done to improve our garden is to add mulch.
 Depending on the size of your garden as to how much mulch you will need.
 Buying enough mulch to cover your entire garden can get expensive.
 We purchased a lawn and leaf vacuum sometime back and use that to make our own mulch.
 I have found that using dead leaves makes the best mulch.
 Mulched leaves don't seem to wash away as easy as other mulches.
 The lawn and leaf vac attaches to our mower and when we mow for the first time of the year, we save all the leaf mulch to use in the garden.
 Try to keep the mulch at about 1 inch deep and mulch the entire garden, not just around the plants.
 This will also keep the weeds from growing in your garden.
 This has saved me more time, work and water than I can possibly tell you!

 Once your plants have begun to grow, you may want to thin them out a bit.
-If the plants are growing to close together, they will be competing for water, nutrients and sun.
+If the plants are growing too close together, they will be competing for water, nutrients, and sun.
 Keep your plants thinned out as they grow.
-I like to keep mine, what I call “shoulder to shoulder”.
-Don’t let one encroach on the next ones space.
+I like to keep mine, what I call “shoulder to shoulder."
+Don’t let one encroach on the next one's space.
 As the plants grow they will still begin to crowd each other.
-If you fell like there are some too close together, pull one of the plants out.
+If you feel like there are some too close together, pull one of the plants out.
 In the beginning, this was so hard for me to do, but I found that the plants do much better and are more disease tolerant when they are not crowded together.